 The rules in PZU and PZU Życie regulate in transparent and very detailed terms the categories and types of gifts, including permissible and impermissible gifts and they prescribe the procedure for accepting or offering gifts and the rules for registering gifts.
-These rules are in force regardless of the position held or function discharged in the compromise objectivity in the decisionmaking of a PZU Group entity or evince the impression of exerting such an impact;
+These rules are in force regardless of the position held or function discharged in the company.